linh1987/momondo-scraper/README.md

+# What is it
+- A simple Momondo ticket price scraper using Nightmare

 # How to run it
 - npm i
 - Fill your desire arrival dates, from and to airport combinations with deviation amount to search.